Expert Tips for Employing Insulated Metal Panels

 The IMP system reduces wall assembly components, since IMPs act as a weather barrier, as well as an air and vapor barrier.

-Horizontal application works well for low-height buildings or multi-story buildings where no intermediate steel structure is required, such as a typical office building.
+Horizontal application of insulated metal panels works well for low-height buildings or multi-story buildings where no intermediate steel structure is required, such as a typical office building.
 Often, designers prefer the horizontal orientation of the panels and seams for aesthetic reasons.
 For high, bay buildings greater than 4.5 m (15 ft) floor-to-floor dimension—approaching the span of economical application of light gauge metal framing—additional structure is required to connect the IMPs to the building, adding construction costs.

 Vertically oriented IMPs can extend from the top of foundation wall to the building parapet, with the maximum panel length available on the market being 22 m (72 ft).
 Depending on the distance between horizontal connection points (span), intermediate horizontal connections (girts) may be required.
 These girts will attach to vertical building columns.
 The vertical application can have light gauge metal framing on the interior similar to the horizontal orientation, if the interior environment requires it.